Arkansas Disability Coalition

 Arkansas Disability Coalition (ADC) is a statewide organization that assists families and individuals with all types of disabilities, providing health-related support, information, resources and training.
 ADC works to ensure that all persons with disabilities are empowered with the knowledge and assistance they require to make informed decisions, through advocating the value and power of partnerships between families, health care professionals, service providers, lawmakers and the community.

-Family-To-Family Health Information Center (F2F HIC) – Provides health- related support and training for families of children with special health care needs and the professionals that serve them
+• FAMILY 2 FAMILY HEALTH INFORMATION CENTER – (F2F HIC) Provides health- related support and training for families of children with special health care needs and the professionals that serve them

-Project DOCC (Delivery of Chronic Care) – Medical education program that strives to improve the quality of life for children who are chronically ill and/or developmentally disabled and their families
+• PROJECT DOCC – Medical education program that strives to improve the quality of life for children who are chronically ill and/or developmentally disabled and their families

 • General health-related assistance to families and professionals